reactjs/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 The tree is composed of nodes, each of which represents a component. `App`, `FancyText`, `Copyright`, to name a few, are all nodes in our tree.

 The root node in a React render tree is the [root component](/learn/importing-and-exporting-components#the-root-component-file) of the app.
-In this case, the root component is `App` and it is the first component React renders.
-Each arrow in the tree points from a parent component to a child component.
+In this case, the root Component is `App` and it is the first Component React renders.
+Each arrow in the tree points from a parent Component to a child component.

 <DeepDive>

 #### Where are the HTML tags in the render tree? {/*where-are-the-html-elements-in-the-render-tree*/}

-You'll notice in the above render tree, there is no mention of the HTML tags that each component renders.
+You'll notice in the above render tree, there is no mention of the HTML tags that each Component renders.
 This is because the render tree is only composed of React [components](learn/your-first-component#components-ui-building-blocks).

 React, as a UI framework, is platform agnostic.
 On react.dev, we showcase examples that render to the web, which uses HTML markup as its UI primitives.
 But a React app could just as likely render to a mobile or desktop platform, which may use different UI primitives like [UIView](https://developer.apple.com/documentation/uikit/uiview) or [FrameworkElement](https://learn.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement?view=windowsdesktop-7.0).